Astral-Sphere/openai-interface/README.md

 ### Modules

 - [`chat`]: Contains all chat completion related structs, enums, and methods.
+- [`completion`]: Contains all completion related structs, enums, and methods.
+  Note that this API is getting deprecated in favour of `chat` and is only available for out-dated LLM modules.
+- [`rest`]: Providing all REST related traits and methods.
 - [`errors`]: Defines error types used throughout the crate.

 ### Error Handling